kawiraaa/tb-analysis/README.md

 ### 1. Database and Table Creation

-A database named `tb` was created to store all project tables.Columns were initially stored as flexible text types to preserve raw data before cleaning.
+A database named `tb` was created to store all project tables.
+Columns were initially stored as flexible text types to preserve raw data before cleaning.

 ```sql
 CREATE DATABASE tb;